Song–Đại Việt war: Song counterattack

 Prior to the invasion of Song, Lý Thường Kiệt had fought a successful war against the Chams in 1069, so in 1076, the Song called upon the Khmer Empire and Champa to go to war against Đại Việt.

 In late 1076, the Song commander Guo Kui (1022–1088) started gathering forces on the Viet border.
 It took him one month to reach the border and another two months to gather his forces.
 The assisting officer Zhao Xie was critical of the slow campaign.
 He believed that a vanguard force should have advanced directly through the mountains towards Thăng Long (modern Hanoi), but his opinion was ignored.
-Finally near the end of the year, they led the combined Song force of 50,000 soldiers and 100,000 supply carriers into Đại Việt territory.
+Near the end of the year, they led the combined Song force of 50,000 soldiers and 100,000 supply carriers into Đại Việt territory.
 A contingent of cavalryman under Tao Bi (1015–1078) entered the Zuo River region.
 The Song quickly took Quảng Nguyên and in the process captured Lưu Lý, who had attacked Yongzhou in 1075.
 Lưu Ký deployed elephants against the Song forces, who used scythes to cut their trunks, causing them to trample their own troops.
 The dong settlements were razed.

 By 1077, the Song had defeated forces from Cơ Lang and Quyết Lý and marched towards the Đại Việt capital at Thăng Long.
 Song forces convened at the Nhu Nguyệt River (in modern Bắc Ninh Province).
 Thường Kiệt regarded the defense of this river as crucial to the war effort because it presented the last chance to protect the delta region, where the tombs of former rulers and the village of the dynasty's founder were located.
 Thường Kiệt ordered his men to erect on the river's southern bank a large earthen rampart protected by lines of bamboo piles.
 Meanwhile his fleet crossed the mouth of the Bạch Đằng River to block Song naval forces from supporting action.
 There was also a "water barrier" that covered the Bạch Đằng estuary.
 No details of naval fighting survive except that "many sea battles" were fought starting months before any land battles occurred.